 Second to desire is determination.
 If you’re like most of us, motivation will fade in and out.
 Some days you’ve got it, some days you don’t.
-Determination is the constant in the equation.
 Being determined and having a will of steel is what will keep you going.
 Whether it’s in school, at work, raising a family, or bicycling across the united states, this is the thing that will keep you moving forward.

 Desire and determination are ten times more important than having the best gear or the most expensive bike.
 Those things will eventually get worn out or break.
 Pure determination will last a lifetime.